What will be the cost of my procedure?

-If you are paying your own account, then we will ask you to pay a deposit either before you come to us or when you arrive.
+If you a self-funding patient, then we will ask you to pay a deposit either before you come to us or when you arrive.
 If we do not receive this deposit we will unfortunately not be able to admit you.
 Payments can be taken over the telephone prior to admission.

 Patients being sponsored for private healthcare by their embassy are asked to provide a letter of guarantee from the embassy.
 This letter must clearly state that the embassy will cover the total cost of care and make clear any exclusions to full payment.
 We will need this before your admission.

 If you have medical insurance, we will ask you to supply a completed claim form.
 Please remember that medical insurance is a contract between you and your insurer.
 If your insurer does not recognise your claim then you will be responsible for payment.
 We strongly advise all patients to check the terms of their insurance before arranging treatment with us, paying particular attention to any exclusions and waiting periods.

 We accept MasterCard, VISA, cash and travellers cheques.
 Payments must be received by the hospital in cleared funds at least 7 days prior to admission or by cash, bankers draft, building society cheque or credit card/debit on the day of admission but before the patient is taken to their room.

 Do your consultants invoice within insurance guidelines?